smile3io/Website/README.md

 #### Main page

-- some icons on what languages i do most
+- Some icons on what languages I use the most
-- honrable mentions for projects 2-4
+- Honourable mentions for projects 2-4
-- sleak UI
+- Sleak UI
+- Current porject

 #### Side pages